-What Is The Front Of A Ship Called?
+What Is the Front of a Ship Called?
+Nautical Terms Explained Simply

 Share

-In this post is going to look at What Is The Front Of A Ship Called and why?
-Cruise ships are huge these days, it so easy to get lost until you get your bearings.
+In this post, we are going to look at what the Front Of A Ship is called and why.
+Cruise ships are huge these days, and it’s, so easy to get lost until you get your bearings.
 Thus it’s helpful to understand cruise terminology and some basic nautical terms to help you get around the ship.

-How many times have you been on a ship when the captain announces over to tannoy there are dolphins on the starboard side at the bow?
+How many times have you been on a ship when the captain announces over the tannoy that there are dolphins on the starboard side at the bow?
 I have to rely on the flow of people to get me to the right destination.
-And if you are a crossword fan, “what is the front of the ship?” is a common question.
+And if you are a crossword fan, “What is the front of the ship?” is a common question.

 Or when the captain announces free cocktails on the top lounge at the bow?
 I mean considering factors like this its an important to remember where the front and back are on a cruise ship.
 Yes life would be easier if the captain said front and back, but they use nautical terms and its us who needs to adapt to that.
 It’s also important to be able to remember port and starboard.